Tuscaloosa County, Alabama: Higher Education

-Primary & Secondary Education
+Primary and secondary Education

 The Tuscaloosa County School System serves students in the county who live outside the city limits of Tuscaloosa.
 The system has been in operation since 1871.
 The system is managed by a board of education, composed of 7 members elected by single-member districts by the voters of the county outside the limits of the city of Tuscaloosa.
 The board appoints a superintendent to manage the day-to-day operations of the system.
 In school year 2020–21, over 18,700 students (ALSDE Report Card) were enrolled by the system.
 There are 19 elementary schools, 2 intermediate schools, 7 middle schools and 6 high schools.
 Children are also served at the Tuscaloosa Regional Detention Center and Sprayberry Regional Educational Center; the latter provides services to at risk, and special needs children.
 The six county high schools are Brookwood High School (Brookwood), Hillcrest High School (Taylorville), Holt (Holt), Northside (Samantha), Sipsey Valley (Coker), and Tuscaloosa County High School (Northport).

 The Tuscaloosa City School System serves students who live in the city of Tuscaloosa.
 There are approximately 10,000 students enrolled in Tuscaloosa City Schools.
 Twenty-four schools comprise the district, including 13 elementary schools, 6 middle schools, 3 high schools and 3 campuses dedicated to specialty education: one for students with special needs and those receiving alternative education, a school for students studying performing arts, and a career technical facility for grades 9 – 12.
 The three high schools are Paul W. Bryant High School, Central High School, and Northridge High School.

 Government and politics

 Tuscaloosa County is somewhat conservative for a county dominated by a college town.
-While most such counties have swung toward the Democrats since the 1990s, Tuscaloosa County has not voted for a Democratic presidential candidate since 1976, and has only gone Democratic once since 1960.
+While most such counties have swung toward the Democrats since the 1990s, Tuscaloosa County has not voted for a Democratic presidential candidate since 1976, the only time it has gone Democratic since 1960.
 For example, Tuscaloosa County voted for John McCain over Barack Obama in the 2008 Election by a margin of 58-42%.
 However, Obama attracted high turnout and many votes from young people and others, in addition to the African-American minority.
 The latter make up 28.9% of the population of the county and have supported Democrats in national elections since the civil rights era and restoration of their constitutional right to vote.

 In 2018 Alabama gubernatorial election.
 Democratic candidate Walt Maddox, the mayor of the city of Tuscaloosa, won the county by a mere one vote over incumbent Republican Kay Ivey, who won the election.

 Tuscaloosa County is one of seven in the state with limited home rule.
 It must still gain state legislative approval on many issues, including for financial measures.
 The four-member County Commission is elected from single-member districts.

 Judges are also elected.
 The current District Court Judges are: